top of page

 State Flower of Pennsylvania

-Every profile before the rise of photography does not need a picture.
+Before the rise of photography, every profile did not need a picture.
 Adding the state flower Pennsylvania to an ancestor’s profile is meaningless.
 The state flower for this state wasn’t discussed until the 1930s!
 That’s over 180 years after Amelia was born!
-And, she was living in Virginia when she died.
+She was living in Virginia when she died.
 Wouldn’t the Virginia flower be an appropriate choice as well?
 Do we know that Amelia liked said flower?

 Your Ancestor Isn't a Flower on Ancestry V. 2